DreamOfTheRedChamber/system-design-interviews/Components_RelationalDB_MySQL_Scalability.md

 ## Architecture example - Disaster recovery
 ### One active and the other cold backup machine
 * Definition:
-	- Master DC1 in City A serves all traffic.
-Other DCs (DC1/DC2) are only for backup purpose.
+	- Master databases in City A serves all traffic.
+Backup databases are only for backup purpose.
 	- To be tolerant against failure in DC1.
 Deploy another backup DC 2 within the same city.
 	- To be tolerant against failure for entire city A. Deploy another backup DC 3 in city B.
 * Failover:
-	- If DC 1 goes down, fail over to DC 2.
-	- If entire city A goes down, fail over to DC 3.
+	- If master database goes down, fail over to backup database.
 * Pros:
 	- Improve availability.
 * Cons: